 The MBRS Public Art Project was a joint initiative of station manager Kathy Townsend and Jo Fay Duncan (formerly Kaspari), curator.
-Both women are island residents, good friends and passionate about the role arts and culture can play in increasing understanding of marine environments and it’s preservation.
-This project followed It followed a residency with Jo Fay Duncan.
+Both women are island residents and passionate about the role arts and culture can play in increasing understanding of marine environments and it’s preservation.
+This project followed residency with Jo Fay Duncan.

 Thank-you artists’ Belinda Close, Jennie Truman and Bernadette Mollison, Kevin Townsend Operations Manager, also project committee members Nick Mitzevich, Judy Watson and Ngugi elder Uncle Bob Anderson.